As a student in Blackboard, you may take a variety of tests online, such as practice exams, pop quizzes, mid-term exams, and final exams.

 Clicking on the title of a test within your course will take you to the entry page, where you can view the instructions and any additional settings the instructor may have set.

-There are a number of settings the instructor can enable on exams that are detailed on the entry page in the instructions before you begin the exam.
+There are several settings the instructor can enable on exams that are detailed on the entry page in the instructions before you begin the exam.
 Review the test instructions carefully for each test before starting:

-• Timer setting: Timed tests are often set to submit automatically at the end of the testing period — if this is the case you will see a message stating ‘This test will save and submit automatically when the time expires.’ on the entry page.
-Some timed tests allow you to go over time, but note you may be penalized for doing so.
+• Timer setting: Timed tests are often set to submit automatically at the end of the testing period — if this is the case, you will see a message stating ‘This test will save and submit automatically when the time expires on the entry page.
+Some timed tests allow you to go over time, but note that you may be penalized for doing so.

 • Multiple attempts: Some instructors allow you to take an exam more than once.
 The exam may be set to record your highest score or only the last exam attempt.
 Sometimes an instructor may allow multiple attempts to account for technical issues.
 Be careful not to go back into the test unless you truly want to start over and take it again.